 Our six week program runs from the last week of August through the first week of October.
 The athlete-to-coach ratio is typically 7:1.
 We teach a curriculum that is primarily geared to non-competitive running, though we do offer a more competitive program for those youth who are physically and mentally ready to run a little more.
 Our guidelines are based on recommendations from the Road Runners Club of America, and USA Track and Field.

 The Club is non-profit.
-Youth pay a $10 membership fee, which includes a six-week competitive or non-competitive running experience, and entry into the School Fitness Challenge.
+Youth pay a $10 ($12 if registering online) membership fee, which includes a six-week competitive or non-competitive running experience, and entry into the School Fitness Challenge.
 Each membership is valid for a year (usually beginning each August), including the opportunity to participate in such non-season events as weekly Group Runs, a New Years Day Fun Run and other fitness activities.
 Area road races often offer discounts for Club members.